Dependent Eligibility Requirements - Human Resources at Ohio State

 Dependent Eligibility Requirements

 An individual whose marriage to a covered employee is recognized by the Internal Revenue Service for federal income tax purposes.
+A legally separated spouse is not eligible.

 A dependent child of a covered employee who meets all of the following eligibility criteria: